Sky Valley Ambient Computing

 Promise Theory Connection

 Mark Burgess's Promise Theory provides the formal underpinning.
 Agents are autonomous.
 Cooperation emerges from voluntary commitments, not centralized control.
-Memetic Software applies this directly to how code is distributed and maintained.
+Memetic software applies this to how software versions coordinate around meaning instead of raw byte identity.

 Promise Theory Memetic Software

-Promises are voluntary commitments Nodes promise to satisfy intent, not replicate bytes
+Promises are voluntary commitments Agents promise to satisfy intent, not just replicate bytes

-You can't impose, only propose You can't force identical code, only share spec
+You can't impose, only propose You can't force identical code, only coordinate around shared intent

 Cooperation through mutual promise Behavioral convergence through shared intent